 "Ishmael is set aside as the inheritor of the Covenant.
-The fact that the (supposed) elder son of Abraham did not become the heir of the divine Promise is accounted for in J2 by Hagar's flight before the child's birth (ch.
-16), and in E by her expulsion with the child (21:9-21)...
+The fact that the (supposed) elder son of Abraham did not become the heir of the divine promise is accounted for in J2 by Hajar's flight before the child's birth (Ch.
+16), and in E by her expulsion with the child (21:9-21)..."(22)

-One may inquire at this point: (i) Why should there be only one child as the heir of the divine promise?
-Why not both sons in view of the evidence discussed already? (ii) What type of divine justice punishes an innocent child because of his mother's flight before he was even born (especially if that flight was prompted by the jealousy and mistreatment of Sarah)? (iii) What type of divine justice (or even common sense) is that which punishes an innocent child because he and his mother were "expelled" to satisfy Sarah's ego and bless her jealousy?
+One may inquire at this point:

+- i) Why should there be only one child as the heir of the divine promise?
+Why not both sons in view of the evidence discussed already? - ii) What type of divine justice punishes an innocent child because of his mother's flight before he was even born (especially if that flight was prompted by the jealousy and mistreatment of Sarah)? - iii) What type of divine justice (or even common sense) is it that punishes an innocent child because he and his mother were "expelled" to satisfy Sarah's ego and bless her jealousy?
 Was Sarah dictating her desires to God, too?

-Why Were Ishmael and Hagar Taken Away?
+Why were Ishmael and Hajar taken away?

-If Muslims too believe that Hagar, (Abraham's wife), and her son Ishmael were in a different location, what is their version of the story?
-And how does that version compare to Biblical version?
+If Muslims too believe that Hajar (Abraham's wife) and her son Ishmael were settled in a different location, what is their version of the story?
+And how does that version compare to the Biblical version?